-Millie Bright is a professional footballer who plays as a defender for Chelsea who she captains, and the England national team.
+Millie Bright is a professional footballer who plays as a defender for Chelsea which she also captains.
+She retired from the national team of England in 2025.

 Find more on BBC.